 Past experience proves the case for attendance at examples classes convincingly: Students who do the set work in each week will pass the exam.
 On the other hand 90% of students who failed the exam in previous years either failed the coursework or failed to even attend more than 50% of examples classes.

-The coursework for this unit consists of preparing the named exercises on each sheet, for 25% of the overall mark.
-You will get a mark for these during the examples class.
-The marker may ask you to show all your work and to explain how you solved the exercise.
-If you cannot do this you will be considered to have plagiarized the piece of work in question and be given a mark of 0 for the week.
+You are expected to complete this work individually.
+The online exercises are marked automatically.
+For the examples classes, you will get a mark for the relevant exercises during the examples class.
+The TA may ask you to show all your work and to explain how you solved the exercise.
+If you cannot do this you will be considered to have plagiarized the piece of work in question and be given a mark of 0.
 A note will be made on your file, and for additional, or more serious, offences you will have to answer to higher authorities.
 Ultimately you may be expelled from the university for such offences.

 Coursework solutions are released shortly after the examples classes.
 This means that there is no opportunity for extensions to the deadline.